 Leave internal and cupboard doors open to allow air to circulate as well as fridge and freezer doors to allow air to circulate there.

 Finally, if leaving curtains open make sure they’re not touching the windows.

 Let the air flow

-Try to visit your static in the winter months to open it up for a little while and let some air circulate through it.
+Try to visit your static caravan in the winter months to open it up for a little while and let some air circulate through it.
 Wipe away any build-up of condensation on windows and walls, and also check inside cupboards for any signs of damp and treat if necessary.
-When you’re staying in your caravan, avoid moisture building up by opening windows when cooking, and showering.

 Call in the experts

-If you have got a severe problem with damp in your caravan or you spot damage to your seals then it’s best to get this checked out professionally and have any damage repaired quickly.
-Speak to your park operator for advice on your best course of action and approved tradesmen.
+If you have a severe problem with damp in your caravan or you spot damage to your seals then it’s best to get this checked out professionally and have any damage repaired quickly.
+Use either the maintenance team at your park or an independent engineer to find and fix the issue.

 Over to you…

-Have you experienced damp in your holiday caravan or got any tips to share to avoid damp?
+Have you experienced damp or mould in your holiday caravan or got any tips to share to avoid damp?
 Feel free to share in the comments box below.